 8. Sound of Music tour Sound of Music Tour

 Salzburg’s most popular and best tour for over 35 years is the Sound of Music tour, combining both historical city spots and breathtaking lakes and mountain areas.

-Visit the Palace of Leopoldskron the historical 18th Century palace where the boating scene took place and the terrace was also where the family drank ‘Pink Lemonade’ with the Baroness Schröder.
+Visit the Palace of Leopoldskron, the historical 18th-century palace where the boating scene took place, and the terrace was also where the family drank ‘Pink Lemonade’ with Baroness Schröder.

 The tour will also take you to Nonnberg Abbey, Lake Wolfgang, the village of St Gilgen, and the Church of Mondsee: The Sound of Music Wedding Church.